DaniAkash/how-to-learn-a-programming-language/README.md

 Slides used in the "How to learn a programming language" online webinar organized by the IEEE BEC Student Branch.

+Slide content can be found inside the `index.html` file.
+To view the slides in action visit - https://daniakash.github.io/how-to-learn-a-programming-language/

 # reveal.js ![tests](https://github.com/hakimel/reveal.js/workflows/tests/badge.svg) <a href="https://slides.com?ref=github"><img src="https://s3.amazonaws.com/static.slid.es/images/slides-github-banner-320x40.png?1" alt="Slides" width="160" height="20"></a>